Me (Ray Stevens album)

-Me was Ray Stevens' twentieth studio album and his third and final for Mercury Records, released in 1983.
+Me is the twentieth studio album by Ray Stevens and his third and final for Mercury Records, released in 1983.
 In 1982, Stevens returned briefly to Mercury to record this album (his first for that label in 20 years) before moving to MCA Records in 1984.
 The front of the album cover shows Stevens portraying a painter painting a self-portrait; while the back shows the finished portrait on a table along with a second self-portrait that is sketched by pencil, a cup filled with paint brushes, the paint tray, tubes of paint, a small glass filled with water and a rose, and a lamp.
-Two singles were lifted from the album: "Love Will Beat Your Brains Out" (which did not chart) and "My Dad."
+Two singles were lifted from the album: "Love Will Beat Your Brains Out" (which did not chart) and "My Dad".